 After the power outage situation, which I did get blamed for – Joe thought I had been getting up throughout the night and turning the fan off because of my “hate of moving air” – we got packed up and checked out of our Airbnb.
 The challenge was where to put our stuff between checkout at noon and our ferry which wasn’t until 1900.
 As we were getting ready we could hear Giannis, our Airbnb host checking some other people in next door.
 Joe made me go outside and ask him where we could put our stuff.
 I didn’t want to – it seemed like a long shot and he was busy – but I did it.
-He could not have been nicer about it.
-Acted like of course we could stash our stuff at his place.
-It was just around the corner and we dumped it there before taking off for the day.
+He could not have been nicer about it, of course we could stash our stuff at his place.

 First was breakfast at Egoist, one of the restaurants facing the water on the main port town road.
 I got eggs and sausage and Joe ordered a complicated breakfast of muesli, yogurt, honey, marmalade, fruit, and juice.
 Joe stole a piece my sausage.

 “I did.
 That’s how I know it’s delicious.”

 We worked our way around breakfast and discussed the plans for the day.
 I suggested we do a bay-facing beach today because yesterday we did all sea-facing beaches.
 Joe was skeptical.

 “Why do you want to do a bay-facing beach?”

 “Look at this,” I waved my hand at the scene before us.
 Mountains surrounding a vast pool of blue water.
 “You don’t think this is pretty?”

 “Sure, but it’s a boat toilet.
 It’s where the boats poop.”